 Virtually every VPN server resides in a data center somewhere and hence will be tagged as a commercial IP address.
 The residential addresses are mostly assigned by ISPs directly to individual users and are allowed to connect without restriction.
 The resultant effect – Netflix block VPN services virtually across the board and lots of very unhappy subscribers.

-There are a couple of services still working but not many, there are not many residential VPN services that may change as the service providers change.
+There are a couple of services still working but not many, there are not many residential VPN services currently but that may change as the service providers change.
 The solution is to ensure that any connection used to stream content from Netflix comes from a residential IP address and not a commercial one.
 The problem though is that these IP addresses are much harder to come by than the commercial ones, they also cost significantly more to run servers on due to the bandwidth requirements – at time of writing there is for instance only one US DNS Netflix solution which is working.